 To receive SNAP benefits in Connecticut, household income and other resources have to be under certain limits and are reviewed.
 For some households, there is also an asset limit.

-Effective October 1, 2018, the gross monthly income limits and net monthly income limits are as listed below.
+Effective October 1, 2021, the gross monthly income limits and net monthly income limits are as listed below.

-|Household Size||Gross Income Limit
+|Household Size||Net Income Limit

 For additional eligibility and benefit information, visit the State of Connecticut’s website: Supplemental Nutrition Assistance Program – SNAP

-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the agency (state or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.

-USDA is an equal opportunity provider, employer, and lender.
+This institution is an equal opportunity provider.